-edit Expiry and Option Chains
+Expiry and Option Chains

 There are two types of expirations for options.
 The European style cannot be exercised until the expiration date, while the American style can be exercised at any time.

-For each expiry date, an option chain while list many different options, all with different prices.
+For each expiry date, an option chain will list many different options, all with different prices.
 These differ because they have different strike prices: the price at which the underlying asset can be bought or sold.
 In a call option, a lower stock price costs more.
 In a put option, a higher stock price costs more.

 With call options, the buyer hopes to profit by buying stocks for less than their rising value.
 The seller hopes to profit through stock prices declining, or rising less than the fee paid by the buyer for creating a call option.
 In this scenario, the buyer will not exercise their right to buy, and the seller can keep the paid premium.

-With put options, the buyer hopes that the put option will expire with the stock price above the strike price, as the stock does not trade hands and they profit from the premium paid for the put option.
+With put options, the buyer hopes that the put option will expire with the stock price above the strike price, as the stock does not change hands and they profit from the premium paid for the put option.
 Sellers profit if the stock price falls below the strike price.

 Options are high-risk, high-reward when compared to buying the underlying security.
 Options become entirely worthless after they expire.
-And also if the price does not move in the direction the investor hopes, in which case she gains nothing by exercising the options.
+Also, if the price does not move in the direction the investor hopes, in which case she gains nothing by exercising the options.
 When buying stocks, the risk of the entire investment amount getting wiped out is usually quite low.
 On the other hand, options yield very high returns if the price moves drastically in the direction that the investor hopes.
 The spreadsheet in the example below will help make this clear.

 Consider a real-world example of options trading.
-Here is a subset of options available for GOOG (so the underlying asset here is Google stock) on a day when the stock price was around $750, taken from Yahoo Finance.
+Here is a subset of options available for GOOG (so the underlying asset here is Google stock) on a day when the stock price was around $750, as taken from Yahoo Finance.
 The expiry date for all these options is within 2 days.
 Call options where the strike price is below the current spot price of the stock are in-the-money.

-edit Trading Options vs. Trading Stocks
+Trading Options vs. Trading Stocks